pdebruic/stripe-smalltalk/README.md

                 package:'ConfigurationOfZincHTTPComponents';
                 load.'
         (Smalltalk at: #ConfigurationOfZincHTTPComponents') load.`

+1. Load FileTree by following the instructions for your platform [here]((https://github.com/dalehenrich/filetree))

 3. Load Stripe core package

-        #Clone from github:
+        #Clone from github into a local directory in your file system:

         git clone https://github.com/pdebruic/stripe-smalltalk.git

-        #Load from the git repo:
+        #Load from the git repo you just created into your image:

         Gofer new
                 repository: (MCFileTreeRepository new directory: